elastic/elastic-serverless-forwarder/docs/README-AWS.md

       }
     },
     {
-      "PolicyName": "ElasticServerlessForwarderFunctionRolePolicySQSContinuingQueue", ## ADD AS IT IS FOR THE REPLAY QUEUE "PolicyDocument": {
+      "PolicyName": "ElasticServerlessForwarderFunctionRolePolicySQSReplayQueue", ## ADD AS IT IS FOR THE REPLAY QUEUE "PolicyDocument": {
         "Version": "2012-10-17",
         "Statement": [